fredrikaurdal/next-poc/README.md

 ## Login details

-These are view-only credentials, which allow you to log in but not add a new hotell.
+These are view-only credentials, which allow you to log in but not add a new hotel.

 Username: myuser